PSU Financial Aid Videos

 American Opportunity Tax Credit

 The American Opportunity Tax Credit makes temporary changes to the education credit known as the Hope Credit and may give students and parents the break they’re looking for—help paying for college.
 The American Opportunity Credit modifies the existing Hope Credit and is worth up to $2,500 of the cost of tuition and related expenses including required course materials.
 The changes allow the credit to be claimed for four post-secondary education years instead of two.
-The credit can be claimed on 2009 and 2010 tax returns.

 By using FAFSA4caster, you and your family will receive an early estimate of eligibility for federal student aid.
 This Web site provides you with an opportunity to increase your knowledge of the financial aid process; become familiar with the various types of federal student aid that are available; and investigate other sources of aid, such as grants and scholarships.